FisherShi/PID-Controller/README.md

 * I first tweaked kp to a value to a value that the car's react to cte is in a reasonalbe range with moderate overshooting.
 * then I tweaked kd to handle overshooting.
 I started from a very small value (0.001) and gradually increased the value.
 * then I tweaked ki to hadle systematic bias.
 I started from a very small value (0.001) and gradually increased the value.
+* Finally, I fine-tuned the hyperparameters to improve the performance.
 # Others
 * I set the speed limit to 30 mph.
 * I calcultated the time between each time a cte value is colleted to calculate derivative of cte